 About Merrimack’s Cooperative Education Program

-The Cooperative Education Program at Merrimack College – offered to all majors - lets you explore a career that interests you while also gaining hands-on experience that will make you more desirable to future employers.
-Working in a paid career-related job during your college years can bring added confidence, valuable contacts, and marketable skills that will help you pursue your long-term goals.
+The Cooperative Education Program at Merrimack College, offered to all majors, lets you explore a career that interests you while also gaining hands-on experience making you more desirable to future employers.

 In addition, co-op students find that their work experience enhances their education, enabling them to integrate classroom theory with real-world practicalities.
 Working with a co-op coordinator, you will also learn job preparation skills—including resume writing and interview techniques—as part of the program.

 Working a co-op job also provides financial assistance to all students regardless of family income or other financial criteria.
 Typical wages range from $10-$20/hour, and you may be entitled to vacation days, bonuses, and travel benefits.
 Log on to Advantage to find Cooperative Education opportunities and to apply online.